Siembra

-Siembra is the second collaborative studio album by Panamanian singer and songwriter Rubén Blades and Puerto Rican-American singer and trombonist Willie Colón.
-It was released through Fania Records on 7 September 1978.
+Siembra is the second collaborative studio album by Panamanian singer and songwriter Rubén Blades and Puerto Rican-American singer and Willie Colón as producer.
+It was released through Fania Records on December 21, 1978.
 It was the best selling salsa album in the history of salsa music.
 The album was recorded by Jerry Masucci and Johnny Pacheco at the La Tierra Sound Studios between 1977 and 1978.

 Background

-Siembra is the second of five collaborative duo albums produced by Rubén Blades and Willie Colón.
+Siembra is the second of five collaborative duo albums produced by Willie Colón.
 During its time, it was the best-selling salsa record in history.
 It has sold over three million copies worldwide, and almost all of its songs were hits in various Latin American countries.
 With its rousing social commentary and unconventional sound, "Siembra" remains one of the most original and influential works in that genre.
 Blades' "Pedro Navaja," a song that he fashioned after Bertolt Brecht's "Threepenny Opera," is considered one of this greatest songs.

 Critical reception

 John Bush of AllMusic praised the composition of the songs by Blades as well the arrangements by Colón.
 Bush emphasizes the use of disco arrangements at the beginning of the first track, "Plástico", until Colón's band "slip into a devastating salsa groove".
 He also praised Blade's vocals, noting his high-tenor voice on "Buscando Guayaba" and tender tones on "Dime".
 The album was inducted into the Latin Grammy Hall of Fame in 2007.
 It was listed in the book 1001 Albums You Must Hear Before You Die.
-In 2024, it was ranked in first position on the “Los 600 de Latinoamérica” list compiled by a collective of music journalists, highlighting the top 600 Latin American albums from 1920-2022.
+In 2024, it was ranked in first position on the “Los 600 de Latinoamérica” list compiled by a collective of music journalists, highlighting the top 600 Latin American albums from 1920 to 2022.
 The album was ranked number one of the 50 greatest salsa albums of all time by Rolling Stone Magazine in October 2024.